Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 Which hearing aids are right for me?

-There are many factors that need to be taken into consideration here.
+Many factors need to be taken into consideration here.
 In no particular order –

 1) Audiological requirements.
 There are different types of hearing loss that require different fitting strategies.
 It is important that the hearing aids have sufficient reserve amplification so they will last for several years – not just one or two.
 Five years is about right.